Add and edit contacts

 2. Click Add contact.

-5. Fill in any custom fields your team uses.
+5. Fill any custom fields your workspace shows.

 2. Click Edit contact.